 "Ah, hold your whisht": My mom used to say this when she doubted the veracity of what she was hearing.
 Basically it translates to: "Say no more; I've heard enough".

 'Come here to me and I'll fix your quiff': Translation: 'Come here and I'll fix your hair".
-In both Ireland and the UK, from the 19th century, 'quiff' has meant a curl of hair on the forehead.
-In Canada 'quiff' is a slang term which has been used since the 1920s to describe a promiscuous woman, and these days the term has yet another offensive meaning.
-Apparently when my mother travelled on the city bus with my brother when he was a child, there were always raised eyebrows when she referred to his hair in this way.
-Mom used the term until a Canadian friend told her what quiff meant in Canada; she explained that hair on the forehead should be called 'bangs'.
+In both Ireland and the UK, from the 19th century, 'quiff' has meant hair on the forehead.
+In North America, 'quiff' is a slang term which has been used since the 1920s to describe a woman of loose morals such as a prostitute.
+Apparently when my mother travelled on the city bus with my brother, there were always raised eyebrows when she referred to his hair in this way.
+Mom used the term until a Canadian friend set her straight and told her that hair on the forehead should be called 'bangs'.

 'What did Mammy say to the milkman?'